Effective 1 August 2023

-Merchant City & Trongate Community Council was first established under the Local Government (Scotland) Act 1973.
+Merchant City and Trongate Community Council (MCTCC) was first established under the Local Government (Scotland) Act 1973.
 Thereafter, the Local Government etc. (Scotland) Act 1994, which produced the current system of unitary local authorities, made the provision for the continuation of community councils.

 How your personal information helps us to fulfil our General Purpose

-We may also use your information to verify your identity where deemed appropriate, contact you by post, email or telephone and to maintain our records.
+We may also use your information to verify your identity where deemed appropriate, contact you by email and to maintain our records.